Dositan/qysqa/README.md

 Run app with:

     $ flask run

 Qysqa also provides simple CLI features:

     $ flask --help
     Usage: flask [OPTIONS] COMMAND [ARGS]...

     ...

     Commands:
+    db      Perform database migrations.
-	init-db  Clear the existing data and create new tables. lint     Lint and check code style with black, flake8 and isort. routes   Show the routes for the app. run      Run a development server.
+    lint    Lint and check code style with black, flake8 and isort. routes  Show the routes for the app. run     Run a development server.
     shell   Run a shell in the app context.